CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

 }
 ```

-### The Redshift Connector (BETA)
+### The Amazon Redshift Connector (BETA)

 **Warning:** This connector is in **BETA** stage and the API might change or have limited support-
-Note that **this connector is disabled by default** in the CARTO importer options.
-If you are interested in enabling it, [contact us](mailto:sales@carto.com) for details.
+Note that **this connector is disabled by default** in the CARTO importer options.Please request access to the beta trhough the CARTO dashboard.

 The Redshift Connector allows you to import data into a CARTO account as tables from a Redshift database.

-You can use the PostgreSQL Connector to:
+You can use the Redshift Connector to:

 - Import a single, whole table stored in your PostgreSQL database
 - Apply a SQL query to import filtered data
 - Apply a SQL query from multiple joined tables

-To use the PostgreSQL Connector, you must include a `connector` parameter with the following attributes:
+To use the Redshift Connector, you must include a `connector` parameter with the following attributes:

 ```javascript
 {